mdaffin/disconnected.systems/content/blog/2017-03-21-rover-web-ui.md

 The ui has already been configured with a hole bunch of core dependencies but our application will require a few extra ones.

-* [Concise CSS]() is a simple css framework that give us a nice looking base theme to start from.
+* [Concise CSS](http://concisecss.com/) is a simple css framework that give us a nice looking base theme to start from.
 It is similar to bootstrap but light weight, simpler and pure css.
-* [Vue Resources]() is a http client for the vue framework.
+* [Vue Resources](https://github.com/pagekit/vue-resource) is a http client for the vue framework.
 It is what we will use to make http calls to our backend and handle the responses.

-These dependencies can be installed and added to our `ui/project.json` by running.
+These dependencies can be installed and added tour `ui/project.json` by running.

 ```shell